Skip to main content

 Moderator: Katherine A. Rauen, MD, PhD / UC Davis

-10m 8:30-8:40am Family perspective Lindsey Homan / NS Foundation
+10m 8:30-8:40am Family perspective Lindsay Homan / NS Foundation, Mother of child with NS

 20m 8:40-9:00am Pediatric gastrointestinal neuromodulation: applications & implications Khalil El-Chammas, MD, MS / Cincinnati Children’s